Guidelines for tiles and badges

 - Don't use live tiles if you don't have interesting, new, personalized content for the user.
 A calculator app, for instance, just isn't going to have that.

-- Don't use live tiles to spam the user or show advertisements.
-That will get you kicked out of the Windows Store.
+- Don't use live tiles to show advertisements.

 - If you are including a wide logo or both wide and large logos, consider the design relationship between the medium, wide, and large tile images that you will provide.
 Always remember that the user has the option to display your tile as any of the supported sizes and can change that size at any time.
 Here are some general rules:

-- Center the logo horizontally in the tile.
+- Center the logo vertically and horizontally in the tile.

 - Keep the same vertical placement of the logo in both the square and wide tiles, which are of equal height.
 Keep the same proportional vertical placement of the logo in the large tile.